 Stay informed about the HIT-CF project!
-Use the buttons on the left to navigate through the most recent developments.
+Use the buttons on the left to navigate through recent developments.

 March 30th, 2020 – The Covid-19 epidemic continues impacting every aspects of the HIT-CF project.
 KU Leuven and Eloxx Pharmaceuticals tell us what this crisis has changed for them and what it means for the project.